informatics-lab/covid19-dataset-documentation/README_data.md

 ## Data volumes, retention, update frequency and location

-The data will be updated approximately weekly adding the previous week.
-We endeavour to have the previous week (Monday - Sunday) available by the following Tuesday.
+The gridded data is updated daily for the previous day.

+The CSV data is updated on request (when possiable), contact [covid19@informaticslab.co.uk](mailto:covid19@informaticslab.co.uk) if you have a need for this data to be avaliable more frequently.

 As of 18/04/20 the dataset totals approximately 352G.